Dpath-9/HR-Analytics-Project/README.md

 ### 🗓 Handling Mixed Date Formats in Excel

-While cleaning the `DOB` column, the dataset had inconsistent formats like `02-11-1970` and `05/24/79`.
-Some were recognized as dates, while others were stored as text due to system locale differences.
+While cleaning the `DOB` and `Hire Date` columns, the dataset had inconsistent formats like `02-11-1970` and `05/24/79`.
+Some were recognized as valid dates, others stored as text due to system locale differences.

-**Fix Applied:**
+**✅ Fix Applied:**
-Used Excel’s `Text to Columns` → selected `Date` format → chose `MDY`.
+Used Excel’s **Text to Columns** → selected **Date format → MDY**
-This converted all entries into proper date format (`dd-mm-yyyy`) for consistent downstream use like age and tenure calculations.
+This converted all entries into consistent date format (`dd-mm-yyyy`) for accurate age and tenure calculations.

-✅ This step was crucial to avoid calculation errors and reflects real-world challenges in raw HR data.
+This step was **crucial** to avoid calculation errors and reflects real-world challenges in raw HR data.

 ---

 ## 🚀 Tools & Technologies

 - Excel
 - SQL Server
 - Power BI